Pelosi jabs Trump: 'Maybe he thinks it's OK not to pay people who work'

 Parts of the federal government, including some operations of the Department of Homeland Security, have been closed down since Dec.
 22, when funding for several federal agencies lapsed amid an an impasse between Trump and Congress over his request for billions of dollars in funding for a border wall.

+The President added, “Hopefully Democratic lawmakers will step forward to do what is right for our country, and what is right for our country is border security at the strongest level.”

+Trump’s comments come as the shutdown is in its 27th day.
+National polls show that a majority of Americans and voters blame Trump more for the partial government shutdown.
+They also place his approval rating below where it was on the eve of the 2018 midterms.
+A recent Gallup poll, for example, has Trump’s approval rating at 37 percent, down from 39 percent last month.

-Meanwhile, Homeland Security Secretary Kirstjen Nielsen tweeted on Wednesday that her department is ready and prepared to provide security for the State of the Union.
+Meanwhile, Homeland Security Secretary Kirstjen Nielsen tweeted on Wednesday that her department is ready and prepared to provide security for Trump's State of the Union speech.

-Responding to Nielsen, Pelosi said the secretary "should be advocating for her employees to be paid."
+Responding to Nielsen, Pelosi said Thursday that the secretary "should be advocating for her employees to be paid."